SeekDaSky/Sok/README.md

 ## Exception model

 `Client` and `Server` classes both have an `exceptionHandler` property containing a lambda that will be called when an `Exeption` **resulting in the closing of the socket** is thrown.
-This handler useful to have a centralized way of tracking the state of the socket.
+This handler is useful to have a centralized way of tracking the state of the socket.

 All the exceptions class that Sok can throw are referenced [here](https://github.com/SeekDaSky/Sok/blob/master/common/sok-common/src/Sok/Exceptions/Exceptions.kt).